amtoaer

 image-20220610231958544

-After configuring the process mentioned above, you can automatically track anime updates.
+After configuring the steps mentioned above, you can achieve automatic anime tracking.

 Screenshots#